1. Cottages

 The Barnacle Goose

-It sleeps up to eight.
-There are three bedrooms, but two are big.
-One has a super king bed and its own shower room.
+It sleeps eight.
+There are three bedrooms upstairs.
+One has a super king bed and an ensuite shower.
 Another has a king bed.
-The third room has two sets of bunk beds, so it sleeps four, and it's got its own toilet.
-There's a family bathroom upstairs too.
-So, two toilets and two shower rooms in total.
+The third room has two sets of bunk beds and its own ensuite toilet.
+There’s also a family bathroom on that floor.